-This paper addresses these earlier shortcomings by analysing the internal fertility dynamics of pre-Industrial England, leading to a substantial revision of previous conclusions about what caused the wealth of nations.
+This paper addresses these earlier shortcomings by analysing the internal fertility dynamics of pre-Industrial England, leading both to a substantial revision of previous conclusions about what caused the wealth of nations and to a strong empirical basis for the idea that quality families had an evolutionary advantage during the critical stages in the transition from economic stagnation to modern economic growth.
 We use the family reconstitution data collected from English parish registers and assembled by the Cambridge Group (Wrigley et al. 1997) to estimate the reproductive success of different wealth groups.
 Compared to previous attempts to measure reproductive success in historical England, which calculate reproductive rates conditional on giving birth, our study considers both the intensive margin, i.e. an individual's number of surviving offspring, and the extensive margin, i.e. whether or not an individual married or had children at all (Aaronson, Lange, and Mazumder 2014 and Baudin, de la Croix, and Gobbi 2015).
-Thus, we explore reproductive success across four margins: two extensive margins - the choice to marry and the choice to have children - and two intensive margins - the number of children born and the child death rate.
+Thus, we explore reproductive success four margins: two extensive margins - the choice to marry and the choice to have children - and two intensive margins - the number of children born and the child death rate.

 Our empirical exercise also proposes a novel methodological approach, which enables us to estimate the reproductive contribution of women who died before completing their reproductive period (something that happened often in the past).
-Whereas Weir (1984), Schofield (1985) and other historical demographers usually evaluate women's reproductive success at the end of their reproductive period (usually after the age of 40 or 50), we use a Cox proportional hazards model instead.
+Whereas Weir (1984), Schofield (1985) and other historical demographers usually evaluate women's reproductive success at the end of their reproductive period (usually after the age of 40 or 50), we use Cox proportional hazard models instead.
 This model allows us to estimate the risk of demographic events occurring by means of survival curves which start at the age at which a woman becomes at risk of the event (i.e. age 16 for marriage).
 This way we are able to explore the reproductive potential of a much larger share of a historical population than is normally the case in studies of women's reproductive success.

-By accounting for the four margins of reproduction we are able to reconstruct class-specific historical demography in England.
-Our findings dispute the previous view that the upper classes had more surviving offspring than the lower classes.
-We show that the middle classes were the most successful socio-economic group in terms of reproduction once taking account of the extensive margin of fertility.
-Merchants, professionals and gentry, the upper classes, had high rates of celibacy and childlessness driving down their overall reproductive success, whereas labourers, servants and husbandmen had much lower rates of celibacy and childlessness but limited their fertility within marriage likely through birth spacing (Cinnirella, Klemp, and Weisdorf 2017).
+Our study replicates earlier, class-specific, historical-demography findings by Clark and others that the upper class had the highest numbers of surviving offspring on the intensive margin.
+However, by accounting for all four margins of reproduction, our findings dispute the previous view that the upper classes had more surviving offspring than the lower classes.
+We show that the middle classes of farmers and traders were the most successful socio-economic group in terms of reproduction once taking the extensive margin of fertility into account.
+Merchants, professionals and gentry, the upper classes, had high rates of celibacy and childlessness driving down their overall reproductive success, whereas labourers, servants, husbandmen and craftsmen had much lower rates of celibacy and childlessness but limited their fertility within marriage through birth spacing instead (Cinnirella, Klemp, and Weisdorf 2017).
 Thus, the middle classes combined high fertility and low celibacy and childlessness and therefore had the highest net reproduction rates.